semiprime/pygenda/docs/CalDAV.md

 Data storage
 ------------
-Agenda data can be stored as an ICS file or via a CalDAV server.
-An ICS file is good for testing, but has a number of downsides (possible data loss if multiple programs try to write to the file, slowdown updating large agendas).
-A CalDAV server is recommended.
+Agenda data can be stored as an iCal file, or via a CalDAV server or an Evolution Data Server (EDS).
+An iCal file is good for testing, but has a number of downsides (possible data loss if multiple programs try to write to the file, slowdown updating large agendas).
+A server is recommended.

 This document describes how to set up Pygenda to use a CalDAV server.